 Which Mouthwash Should You Choose?

 Antibacterial mouthwashes are good at fighting plaque as they kill the bacteria left behind on your teeth and which convert sugar from your food into acid.
 This acid wears down the tooth enamel.
 Bacteria also causes bad breath by releasing sulphurous chemicals that can lead to gum disease.
 A bacteria-fighting mouthwash helps protect against the ravages of gum disease.

 Fluoride mouthwashes work best in fighting tooth decay and strengthening tooth enamel.
 Tooth enamel is the white coating that covers the teeth and is harder than bone.
 For those who are cavity-prone or have a condition called xerostomia (an abnormal dryness of the mouth) fluoride mouthwash is an excellent choice.

 Chlorhexidine mouthwash prescribed by your dentist help those whose gums bleed when brushing.
 It has been found to be best at healing gums which makes it common to use before and after gum surgery, wisdom teeth extractions, and any oral surgeries.
 Long term use however, will stain your teeth (and alter your taste) which is why it is available by prescription only so your dentist can monitor the effects.

 Whichever mouthwash you prefer, be sure to use it in conjunction with daily brushing and flossing to preserve your pearly whites.
-If you have any questions or concerns, or would like to schedule an appointment, please contact Crossroads Dental at 319.291.3908 today!
+If you have any questions or concerns, or would like to schedule an appointment, please contact [practice_name] at [phone] today!